Tipping.

 At Airports

-• Skycaps/Porters: $2 for the first bag, $1 for each extra (more for heavy luggage).
+Skycaps/Porters: $2 for the first bag, $1 for each additional (more for heavy bags).

-• Shuttle Drivers (hotel or courtesy): Tip $2 for the first bag, $1 for each additional bag if they help with luggage.
+Shuttle Drivers (hotel or courtesy): Tip $2 for the first bag, $1 apiece for subsequent bags if they help with bags.

 On Trains